nops-io/terraform-aws-nops-commitment-management/README.md

 The below example shows how to add the management (root) AWS account integration:

+> The CUR report name and bucket name are only required to deploy the module to the Payer account.

 1. Being authenticated on the Payer account of the AWS organization, add the following code:
 ```hcl